Skip to main content

 Brik

-Iconic deep-fried pastry triangle made from paper-thin filo dough filled with whole egg, tuna, capers, onions, harissa, and parsley.
-Dating to Ottoman Empire, requires skill to eat without spilling the runny yolk.
-Originated in southern Tunisia, likely Djerba Island.
+A deep-fried pastry triangle of paper-thin filo wrapped around a whole egg, tuna, capers, onions, harissa, and parsley.
+It dates to the Ottoman era, and eating one without losing the runny yolk down your shirt takes practice.
+The dish is thought to have started in southern Tunisia, probably on Djerba Island.

 Lablabi